sysuntw/docs/README.md

 docs
 ====

-This README is for initilization.
+This README is created on initilization.